mth229/mth229.github.io/calculator.md

 #### Question

-Compute the decimal representation of the following using `julia`:
+Compute the decimal representation of the following using `Julia`:

 $$~
 1 + \frac{1}{2} + \frac{1}{2^2} + \frac{1}{2^3} + \frac{1}{2^4}